-- Wisdom Tree – these episodes focus on the heart to heart, intimate conversations with the big shots from the industry.
-Kevin makes sure to dive deep into the success stories of his guests and helps them share their hard-won wisdom and actionable advice that may help you succeed as an entrepreneur.
+- Wisdom Tree – these episodes focus on heart-to-heart, intimate conversations with the big shots from the industry.
+Kevin makes sure to dive deep into the success stories of his guests and helps them share their hard-won wisdom and actionable advice that may help them succeed as an entrepreneur.

 - New Breed – The world is changing quickly and all the time – so listening to old-timers alone won’t get you far.
 Kevin knows this, so one of the things he chooses to focus on in his podcast is “the new breed”, the up-and-coming marketing and copywriting stars that found great success and built their online businesses quickly.

 - Coffee with Kev – if you’re up for some fun downtime, grab yourself a cup of coffee and let Kevin Rogers take you through his interesting and well-put thoughts about taking your business to the next level!

 7. The Business of Writing

 Last but not least, we have a podcast that is truly all-encompassing in the world of writing.
 Let Laura Gale and Rachel Mazza take you on a tour through the minds of the best creatives of our time.

 Learn how to build a thriving writing business from the best of the best, whether you write poetry or copy.